vbhosle/cab-management-tdd/TESTLIST.md

 - ~~Input <cab-1, ON_TRIP, city-1> added in system. change state of cab-1 to IDLE in city-2. getting cab-1 details returns <cab-1, IDLE, city-2>~~

 # Test Fixture: city-1 onboarded. cab-x registered at city-1.
-- ON_TRIP cab is not available for on the spot booking: cab-x state is changed to ON_TRIP.
-Then booking in city-1 fails with CabNotAvailableException.
-- Cab booking changes state: Attempt to book a cab in city-1. cab-x is booked and its state is ON_TRIP.
-- Booked cab becomes unavailable for next booking: Attempt to book a cab in city-1. cab-x is booked and ON_TRIP.
-Another attempt to book a cab in city-1, fails with CabNotAvailableException.
-  - [Not required: What happens when the only cab in the city goes to ON_TRIP is already covered in "ON_TRIP cab cannot be booked"]
-- ON_TRIP to IDLE makes cab available for booking: Attempt to book a cab in city-1. cab-x is booked and is ON_TRIP.
-Change state of the cab to IDLE with location.
-Attempt to book a cab in city-1, books cab-x.
-- Changing location, makes cab available in another city: city-2 is onboarded.
-Book cab from city-2 fails with CabNotAvailableException.
-Change location of the cab to city-2, then book cab from city-2 books cab-x.
-- Attempt to change location to non-onboarded city fails with CityNotOnboardedException.

 - ~~IDLE cab added to city-1.
 Booking succeeds and cab state changes to ON_TRIP.~~
 - ~~ON_TRIP cab added to city-1.
 Booking fails with CabNotAvailableException.~~
 - ~~Change ON_TRIP cab to IDLE.
 Booking succeeds and cab state changes to ON_TRIP.~~